slashben/hadassah-picoctf-2025-writeups/writeups/cryptography/basic-mod2/README.md

 ## 2. Inspect the input

-Download the provided message and examine the raw numbers in a Python REPL or terminal:
+Download the provided message and examine the raw numbers in the text file:

 ![Downloaded Numbers](./img/message-text.png)

 ## 3. Automate with Python

-we will use a python script (`solve_basic_mod2.py`) that reads the numbers, applies **mod 41**, computes each **modular inverse**, and maps to characters:
+we will use a python script (`inverseCalc.py`) that reads the numbers, applies **mod 41**, computes each **modular inverse**, and maps to characters:

 ![Python Script](./img/python-sol.png)